hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast `PNCounter` (Positive-Negative Counter) is a CRDT positive-negative counter implementation.
 It is an eventually consistent counter given there is no member failure.
-For details, see the [PN Counter section](https://docs.hazelcast.com/imdg/latest/data-structures/pn-counter.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [PN Counter section](https://docs.hazelcast.com/hazelcast/latest/data-structures/pn-counter) in the Hazelcast Reference Manual.

 A PN Counter usage example is shown below.